Life Science

 Job Title Name Research Field Specialty Master’s Program in Charge

 Professor (RIKEN) Imamoto, Naoko Molecular and cellular physiology Molecular cell biology: By understanding the molecular basis of the flow of molecules between the nucleus and the cytoplasm and the construction of the functional structure of the nucleus, we can understand the connection between the nucleus and the surrounding intracellular space, as well as the connection with the various functions of the nucleus, and understand the overall function of the nucleus.
-Molecular Biology
+Biochemistry and Molecular Biology

 Lecturer Kore-eda, Shin Molecular and cellular physiology Biochemical and molecular biological studies on the transport of intracellular metabolites involved in photosynthesis.
 In particular, the aim to identify transporters unique to the C4 pathway and crassulacean acid metabolism and to elucidate the mechanisms regulating their activities.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor (RIKEN) Suzuki, Tadashi Molecular and cellular physiology Glycobiology: Elucidation of new metabolic mechanisms of glycoproteins and elucidation of physiological functions of related molecules.
 Various model organisms such as mice, yeast, and Neurospora crassa are used for the study.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor (RIKEN) Takahashi, Shunji Biochemical and molecular genetics Research to elucidate the biosynthetic mechanisms of bioactive natural compounds produced by soil microorganisms such as actinomycetes from the viewpoints of genetic engineering, chemical biology, and structural biology, and apply them to the production of useful substances.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor Takahashi, Yasuhiro Biochemical and molecular genetics Genetic biochemistry, protein structure and function: The aim is to elucidate the mechanism of action of supramolecular machinery involved in the biosynthesis of a group of proteins (iron-sulfur protein) whose cofactors are iron-sulfur clusters.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor (RIKEN) Dohmae, Naoshi Biochemical and molecular genetics Development of methods for structural analysis (Proteome analysis, post-translational modification analysis, and microquantitative analysis) of biopolymers, especially proteins, and research on their application.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor Toyota, Masatsugu Molecular and cellular physiology Biophysics, Plant Physiology, and Mechanobiology: Using our original imaging technology, we are studying how plants can sense mechanical stimuli such as contact, gravity, and injury and generate long and high-speed signals.
-Molecular Biology
+Biochemistry and Molecular Biology

 Associate Professor Fujishiro, Takashi Biochemical and molecular genetics Bio-Inorganic Chemistry, Structural Biology, Structural Genomics, Enzymology: The study of the structure and function of biosynthetic enzymes of bioderived metal cofactors and their use as molecular catalysts.
-Molecular Biology
+Biochemistry and Molecular Biology

-Lecturer (Scientific Analysis Support Center) Matsuoka, Satoshi Biochemical and molecular genetics Biochemical and molecular genetic studies on the biosynthesis and physiological functions of membrane lipids in bacteria such as Bacillus subtilis and Escherichia coli.
-Molecular Biology
+Associate Professor(Scientific Analysis Support Center) Matsuoka, Satoshi Biochemical and molecular genetics Biochemical and molecular genetic studies on the biosynthesis and physiological functions of membrane lipids in bacteria such as Bacillus subtilis and Escherichia coli.
+Biochemistry and Molecular Biology

 Professor (AIST) Mitsuda, Nobutaka Biochemical and molecular genetics Plant function development.
 The identification of genes and transcription factors involved in plant cell wall formation, cuticle formation, and production of useful substances will be promoted using the latest technologies and bioinformatics.
 They will also be actively used in applications such as genome editing technology.
-Molecular Biology
+Biochemistry and Molecular Biology

 Assistant Professor Takahashi, Daisuke Biochemical and molecular genetics Low-temperature response of plant cell walls: We have been studying factors involved in low-temperature response mechanisms and freezing resistance by focusing on plant cell wall polysaccharides and cell wall proteins.
-Molecular Biology
+Biochemistry and Molecular Biology

 Assistant Professor Takahashi, Hiroko Molecular and cellular physiology Research on photosynthetic electron transport.
 In particular, we are conducting spectroscopic, biochemical, and molecular biological studies with the aim of clarifying the photoenvironmental response of cyclic electron transport activity and the mechanism of activity control by related proteins.
-Molecular Biology
+Biochemistry and Molecular Biology

 Regulatory Biology Unit